 Verivorst (blood sausage), a Christmas specialty, often with lingonberry jam.
 Kiluvõileib: open-faced rye bread sandwich with Baltic sprats.

-Seasonal treats and a classic snack.
+Seasonal treats and a traditional snack.

 Kama: traditional finely milled flour mixture, combined with buttermilk or yogurt for a nutritious snack.
 Sauerkraut (Hapukapsas): pickled cabbage, a common side dish.